-- 10.11.
-Our lettings agreement for other users requires that the organiser will follow the Buckinghamshire Council procedures for managing allegations against staff and where necessary, the suspension of adults from school premises. - 10.12.
+Our lettings agreement for other users requires that the organiser will follow the Buckinghamshire Council procedures for managing allegations against staff and where necessary, the suspension of adults from school premises.

 Should an individual staff member, supply staff member, governor, volunteer or contractor be involved in child protection, other safeguarding procedures or Police investigations in relation to abuse or neglect, they must immediately inform the Head Teacher.
 In these circumstances, the school will need to assess whether there is any potential for risk of transfer to the workplace and the individual's own work with children.

-11. Whistleblowing
+13. Whistleblowing

-- 10.13.
-We have a Whistleblowing Policy which can be found in the safeguarding file located next to the photocopier. - 11.1.
-Staff are required to familiarise themselves with this document during their induction period. - 11.2.
+We have a Whistleblowing Policy which can be found in the safeguarding file located in the staffroom.
+Staff are required to familiarise themselves with this document during their induction period.

 All staff must be aware of their duty to raise concerns about the attitude or actions of colleagues and report their concerns to the Headteacher or Chair of Governors.